MuhammadSabah/Shipping-Management-System/README.md

     <strong>
      Product Scope:
     </strong>
-   Scope of the system is within and outside the organization i.e users of the system can be a customer or an administrator of the company.
+   Scope of the system is within the organization i.e. all users of the system are employee and administrator of the company.
    </li>
    <li>
       <strong>